Organized Crime and Corruption Reporting Project: Global Anti-Corruption Consortium

 The Global Anti-Corruption Consortium (GACC) is a partnership that brings together investigative reporting from the Organized Crime and Corruption Reporting Project (OCCRP) and advocacy driven by Transparency International (TI).
-TI uses evidence from OCCRP’s corruption investigations to inform and strengthen policy and legal advocacy.
-For example, OCCRP’s 2017 Azerbaijani Laundromat investigation revealed a US$2.9 billion money-laundering operation and slush fund run by Azerbaijan’s ruling elite.
-Run through four shell companies registered in the UK, with billions passing through Danske Bank – Denmark’s biggest bank – the laundered money was used to influence European politicians and representatives of international organizations, including delegates to the Parliamentary Assembly of the Council of Europe (PACE) — Europe’s most significant human rights body.
+TI uses evidence from OCCRP's corruption investigations to inform and strengthen policy and legal advocacy.

+OCCRP's 2017 Azerbaijani Laundromat investigation revealed a US$2.9 billion money-laundering operation and slush fund run by Azerbaijan's ruling elite.
+Run through four shell companies registered in the UK, with billions passing through Danske Bank – Denmark's biggest bank – the laundered money was used to influence European politicians and representatives of international organizations, including delegates to the Parliamentary Assembly of the Council of Europe (PACE) — Europe's most significant human rights body.
 TI rallied public pressure, presented European and national policymakers with evidence of reputation laundering and advocated for an independent investigation into allegations of corruption at the PACE.
 Resignations at the highest levels of the PACE followed almost immediately.
 A year later, PACE's independent external investigation found numerous breaches of codes of conduct and, in some cases, corrupt activities.

 Organization and funding

 Organized Crime and Corruption Reporting Project (OCCRP) is a registered name of the Journalism Development Network (JDN), a Maryland-based 501(c)(3) organization.
-OCCRP is governed by a board of directors: Marina Gorbis, David Boardman, Anders Alexanderson, Sue Gardner, Sanita Jemberga, Tifani Roberts, Drew Sullivan and Paul Radu.
+OCCRP is governed by a board of directors: Marina Gorbis, David Boardman, Anders Alexandersson, Sue Gardner, Marietje Schaake, Attila Biro, Tifani Roberts, Drew Sullivan and Paul Radu.

 OCCRP's stated mission to spread and strengthen investigative journalism around the world and expose crime and corruption so the public can hold power to account.

 OCCRP include the Center for Investigative Reporting (Bosnia and Herzegovina) (CIN) in Sarajevo, the RISE Project in Bucharest, the Centar za istraživačko novinarstvo − Serbia (CINS) in Belgrade, Investigative Journalists of Armenia (HETQ) in Yerevan, the Bulgarian Investigative Journalism Center in Sofia, Átlátszó.hu in Budapest, MANS in Montenegro, Re:Baltica in Riga, SCOOP-Macedonia in Skopje, Bivol.bg in Bulgaria, Slidstvo.info in Ukraine, The Czech Center for Investigative Reporting in Prague and RISE Moldova in Chișinău, Studio Monitori, iFact, and GMC in Tbilisi in Georgia, the Belarusian Investigative Center in exile in Poland, among several others.
 It is also partnered with Novaya Gazeta in Moscow and the Kyiv Post in Kyiv.
 New member centers were added to the OCCRP Network between 2015 and 2016, including the Investigative Reporting Project Italy (IRPI), Direkt36 in Hungary, Slidstvo.info in Ukraine, and DOSSIER in Austria.